liamg/memoryfs/README.md

 ## Lazy Loading

 If you are mirroring a disk file-system in memory, it can become very inefficient when large files are in use.
-For this scenario, the `WriteLazyFile(path string, opener LazyOpener, perm fs.FileMode) error` method is recommended.
-It allows you to add a file whose content will be provided on-demand by calling the `LazyOpener` function.
+For this scenario, the [WriteLazyFile](https://pkg.go.dev/github.com/liamg/memoryfs@v1.1.0#FS.WriteLazyFile) method is recommended.
+It allows you to add a file whose content will be provided on-demand by calling the [LazyOpener](https://pkg.go.dev/github.com/liamg/memoryfs@v1.1.0#LazyOpener) function.